qng95/wealook/README.md

 * WeatherApiPort (Interface) -> define method for interacting with weather api
   * OpenWeatherApiAdapater (Implementation) -> implementation for calling openweather api
 * Repository (ORM and auto wired by Django)
+  * Models
-* Cache
+* RepoCache
-  * CacheWithTimeout -> data will be invalidate after 1h/3h and new DB query is needed
+  * CacheWithTimeout -> data will be invalidate after 1h/3h and new DB query is needed.
 * Services
+  * DomainService -> abstraction from the implementation of the Repository and Cache)
-  * WeatherService ->
+    * WeatherService
+      * get weather of a city
+      * get weather of a collection of cities
+    * LocationService
+      * get detail of a city (city name, country, region)
+      * get a collection of cities base on countries, regions, and also cities
+  * ApplicationService -> aggregated services that tranform filter data before handling out to client side.
+    * WeatherFilterService
+      * get weather of a city
+      * get weather of a list of cities
+      * get weather of all cities of a county
+      * get weather of all cities of a region
-  * LocationService -> get from Cache and filter base on filter criteria
+      * filter weather base on criteria (temp range, weather condition)
-* RestController ->
+* RestController -> receive input and validation

-##### Those are core component which is possible for extending in future when we use event for:
+  * handle rest request and delegate to corresponding ApplicationService

+### Database
+* DBMS: PostgreSQL 14 (Google Cloud Platform Managed SQL)

+## Scale in future

+#### In comparison:
+* AirBnB have 100.000 locations available on website.
+* MSN Weather have hourly forecast for the next 16 day.

+#### Back-end solution:
+* weather data should be consider as time-series and should be stored in proper time-series database.
 * change command from RestController will fire an event, then Repository will action on that event to update DB.
 * weather api adapater is call periodically to get weather data and fire an event so that Repository will know to persist the new data to DB.
 * successful update transaction from Repository will fire an event to inform Cache to update it local cache object.
 * query for data should should try from Cache object first, if miss then call Repository to get data from DB.

-### Database
-* DBMS: PostgreSQL 14 (Google Cloud Platform Managed SQL)
+#### Frontend solution: